digicademy/hydra-scraper/README.md

 - `-f` or `--feed <value>`: type of feed or starting point for the scraping run:
   - `beacon`: a local or remote text file listing one URI per line (Beacon)
   - `cmif`: a local or remote CMIF file
-  - `folder`: a local folder of individual feed element files
+  - `folder`: a local folder or a local/remote ZIP archive of individual files
   - `schema`: an RDF-based, optionally Hydra-paginated schema.org API or embedded metadata (CGIF)
   - `schema-list`: same as above, but using the triples in individual schema.org files
-  - `zipped`: a ZIP-compressed folder of individual files
 - `-e` or `--elements <value>`: element markup to extract data from during the scraping run (leave out to not extract data):
   - `lido`: use LIDO files
   - `schema`: use RDF triples in a schema.org format (CGIF)